New York City Rescue Mission: History

 In 1927, the John Markle dormitory was dedicated.
 During the 1960s, McAuley Water Street Mission moved to its current location at 90 Lafayette Street.
 In 2000, the rescue mission was renamed to its current name, New York City Rescue Mission.
 The building began expansion for a third floor in 2011.

 Since its founding, the homeless shelter provided housing for men only.
 In 2014, the shelter opened to women after 142 years of being male-exclusive.
 By 2015, 220 beds were available.

 Today

-In November of 2017, New York City Rescue Mission became a controlled affiliate of The Bowery Mission.
+In November 2017, New York City Rescue Mission became a controlled affiliate of The Bowery Mission.
 The organization’s 90 Lafayette St. campus is now called The Bowery Mission’s Tribeca Campus and serves as the combined organization’s primary site for overnight shelter and care.